mohit-sharma-87/DevHub-Articles/Migration to Realm Kotlin SDK.md

 coroutines for doing the async call, which is the natural way of doing asynchronous programming in Kotlin.
 Let's check this with one more example.

-Example 2: As user, I should be notified immediately about any change in user visit info.
+Example 2: As a user, I should be notified immediately about any change in user visit info.
 This is more like observing the change to visit count.

 With Java SDK: